Baturay-Arda/Movie-Feed/README.md

-#  MovieFeed - Django Movie Platform
+#  MovieFeed - Movie Platform

 MovieFeed is a Django-based movie web application where users can register, log in, browse movies, view details, and manage a personal watchlist.